stephanieyenyu/Juvaly_Project/docs/metrics.md

 | Juvaly | 13 | 9 | 0 | 0 | 4 | 9 | 100% |
 | **All** | **500** | **241** | **129** | **19** | **111** | **389** | **62.0%** |

 Valid = Total − 非評論.
 Positive rate = 正面 ÷ Valid.
+This table now matches `outputs/competitor_summary_final.csv` exactly — see known-issues.md C-1.

 **What this figure does not claim.** Positive rate describes reviews published on @cosme Taiwan for that brand page.
 It is not a customer satisfaction rate, a market share signal, or a